 - frontal onset seizures

 Nocturnal seizures disrupt sleep.
 They also affect concentration and performance at work or school.
+Nocturnal seizures are also a risk factor for Sudden Unexpected Death in Epileptic Persons which is a rare cause of death in people with epilepsy.
 Lack of sleep is also one of the most common triggers for seizures.
 Other triggers include stress and fever.

 Seizures and epilepsy are more common in infants and children than any other age group.
 However, children who have epilepsy often stop having seizures by the time they reach adulthood.

 It can be tricky to diagnose nocturnal seizures because of when they occur.
 Sleep seizures can also be confused with parasomnia, an umbrella term for a group of sleep disorders.
-These disorders include sleepwalking, teeth grinding, and restless leg syndrome.
+These disorders include:

 - the type of seizures you have